 Flossing helps remove harmful plaque and debris from places your toothbrush may not be able to reach, preventing gum disease and cavities in these areas.
 Aim to floss at least once a day along with brushing twice a day for at least 2 minutes per session.
 Keep your smile bright and healthy this year.

 To be eligible to donate blood, you must be 17 years of age or older and meet certain health criteria.
 According to the American Red Cross, one blood donation has the potential to save up to three lives.
-Learn more about donating blood and be sure to sign up for our eDonor Program.
+Learn more about donating blood.

 Stretching is very important for flexibility, range of motion, and injury prevention.
 It relaxes and increases blood flow and oxygen to your muscles.
 Creating good daily habits takes dedication.
 The easiest way to make sure you keep up with an impactful daily stretch is to do it as soon as you wake up.
 If you struggle with health conditions and want to engage in flexibility exercises, such as yoga, be sure to talk to your doctor about how you can adjust your movements.